Maintaining Your Status

 - Contact the International Programs Office (IPO), located at Plant Hall 300, or at email@example.com, for any student visa and immigration status questions/issues/concerns.

-- Enroll in the Fall and Spring semesters.
+- International must make normal progress toward the completion of their degree.
+Students must enroll and attend each the Fall and Spring semesters.
 Failure to enroll will result in falling "out of status" and your F or J visa status will be terminated.

 - Do not drop below full-time during the semester and not meet the full-time requirement without prior permission from the Office of International Programs.
 This will result in falling "out of status" and your F or J visa status will be terminated.
 Students who qualify for a reduced course load must complete the Reduced Course Load request before registering for less than full-time hours or dropping below full-time.